LouisChoiniere/COEN366-F24_P2P-Shopping/README.md

 - **TCP Communication**: Used for finalizing purchases, including payment and shipping information.

 ## Getting Started
+### Recomended IDE
+We recomend to use the CLion IDE from JetBrains to run this project.
 ### Prerequisites
 - CMake 3.25.1 or higher
 - A C++ compiler that supports C++20